The answer:

 X(k+1)=A(k)X(k)+W(k)

-time using the FKF program modules?"
+state vector X at all times just using the FKF program modules?"

 The answer: